ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 ***

-Eight years ago, I was just a kid living solo in a shabby one-bedroom apartment.
+Eight years ago, I was just a kid living solo in a one-bedroom apartment 10 miles from my childhood home.
 I was working an entry-level drafting job at the local window factory.
 I had no forward momentum and no prospects for gaining any steam.

 I wasn't a dad yet, but I was nearing deadbeat status.

 As I [previously mentioned](http://blog.ryanstraits.com/2018/05/14/part-3-a-grown-up-soul.html), I had got some traveling under my belt during that period of my life.
-I was in a fun indie-rock band for a few years.
+I was in a fun indie-rock band for a few years and on the praise band at church.
 I had some great friends.
 I went to the local community college, paid as I went, and wound up saving myself a lot of debt in the process.
-I never moved too far from my hometown, so family was always close by.
+Since I never moved too far from my hometown, family was always close by.

 These were all great things!
 So why then was I so profoundly unhappy during that period of my life?
 Why was I spending my Friday nights at home in my apartment alone, strumming my guitar, playing Madden '09, and falling asleep on the couch after downing half a six-pack?